BiedronBT/777-FRUITS/README.md

-# Simple casino slots game written in python 3.
+# Simple casino slots game written in Python 3.
 You need to match three same symbols in any of three horizontal lines or diagonally

 ![img](https://raw.githubusercontent.com/BiedronBT/777-FRUITS/master/play.gif)